 Your Teeth’s Worst Enemy: Plaque and Tartar

 Plaque is the direct cause of multiple oral health issues.
 But, what exactly is it?
 If you run your tongue over your teeth right now, you will probably feel it.
 In short, plaque is basically a sticky, colorless film that contains bacteria.
 It builds up naturally on all tooth surfaces within four to 12 hours after brushing, especially along your gum line.
 When plaque, saliva, fluids, and sugars in food or drinks combine, the bacteria within the plaque forms bacteria deposits, which subsequently release acids.
 These acids can permanently damage your gums and cavities, as well as harm your tooth enamel.
-It becomes even more problematic when the plaque is allowed to accumulate and not removed within a timely manner.
 If not removed, the accumulation of plaque can mineralize, causing stains and transforming into tartar.

 Tartar is basically a more extreme version of plaque.
 As previously mentioned, tartar is created when plaque is left on the surface of a tooth long enough to mineralize.
 In other words, it is the result of plaque reacting with minerals in your saliva.
 Basically, tartar is a hard, crusty, yellow or brown colored deposit that not only further causes stains and cavities, but also leads to tooth discoloration, tooth decay, and gum disease.
 The rate at which plaque and tartar build up differs depending on both age and individual factors.